(part 2: https://engineerdog.com/2023/04/03/moneyball-for-etsy-listings-data-driven-strategies-to-find-the-best-craft-opportunities/)

 In this case I can pull from my own experiences with the EngineerDog Store as well as things I’ve read about and people I’ve talked to.
 I’ve seen this done with great success and I’ve come up with a theory/formula for how to do it well.

-‘Standardized’ meaning that you are printing and selling the same set(s) of designs over and over.
-Time spent on 3d modelling/writing descriptions/support documents/ photos/ posting online/etc is limited to the first set, once completed you can amortize that upfront cost into all future sales.
+-‘Standardized’ meaning that you are printing and selling the same set(s) of designs over and over.
+Time spent on 3d modelling/writing descriptions/support documents/ photos/ posting online/etc is limited to the first set, but once proven you can amortize that upfront cost into all future sales.

-***Triple bonus if you use your support documents as marketing material!
+***Triple bonus if your support documentation doubles as marketing material!

 In either case the folks selling these goods found a niche and focused on dominating it.
 Sometimes they had their own website, sometimes they had word of mouth connections, and sometimes they used eBay or Etsy to sell their wares.

-Viability of 3D Printing Goods as a Money Machine: Ok for active income, Great for passive-ish income, Very scalable, Lucrative if you’re clever.
+Viability of 3D Printing Goods as a Money Machine: Ok for active income, Great for passive-ish income, Very scalable, Lucrative if you’re clever and lucky.